Is SEO still worth it?! Is investing in organic traffic a viable marketing strategy in 2020?! Is SEO dead?!

-If you provide clear explanations, direct answers to questions, step-by-step guides or information presented in tabular forms, and do good SEO, you have a great chance ranking #0.
+If you provide clear explanations, direct answers to questions, step-by-step guides or information presented in tabular forms, and do good SEO, you have a great chance ranking #0, high above everything else.

 Images may appear for specific searches when Google deems that visual content would be valuable.